WZSin7/MyFYP/VOCUS2_ROS/README.md

 # VOCUS2_ROS
-This is a ROS wrapper for running VOCUS2, includes calculation of EMD and selection of final verdict
+This is a ROS wrapper for running VOCUS2 on a PR2 robot